laurencemadsen/Nano-Basic/README.md

 You'll note that the current tokenizer keeps track of the ranges of characters in the original source code that contained the token, as does the parser's nodes.
 This can be useful for debug purposes.

-Objective
+## Objective

 You are being provided a working Tokenizer.
 The file Tokenizer.swift should be complete.
 In addition, the file Nodes.swift is also complete.
 You are also being provided the rest of the interpreter partially working (Parser.swift, Interpreter.swift).
 Arithmetic expressions are working.
 Print statements are working along with comments and String literals.
 You are expected to make the rest of NanoBASIC work.

 Your final program should be able to interpret all of the provided NanoBASIC example programs in the Examples directory by passing all of the included functional tests.
 The provided source code already passes the first two tests (testPrint1() and testPrint2()).
 You may not modify any of the provided tests, but you may add additional tests if you would like.
 We have clearly marked the functions that you need to fill-in with "YOU FILL IN HERE" comments.
-There should not be any need to modify the rest of the source code, but you can add additional utility functions if you would like."
+There should not be any need to modify the rest of the source code, but you can add additional utility functions if you would like.